vic0627/karman/assets/doc/en/final-api.md

 # Final API

-The "final API" is a method set within the `api` property of a karman node configured through `defineAPI`.
+The "Final API" is a method set within the `api` property of a karman node configured through `defineAPI`.
 It behaves similarly to the karman tree in terms of inheritance and overriding.
 The final API records the configuration provided by `defineAPI` during initialization and then references the configuration of the parent karman node at runtime before overriding it with the recorded configuration.

 - [Final API](#final-api)
   - [Syntax](#syntax)